nextgis/ngf-tutorial/tutorials/5_4_vector_filtering/README.md

 ## Theory

 Filtering is needed to control the display of vector layer data on the map.
-Also, the filter allows you to reduce the load on the map by reducing the simultaneously displayed data.
+Filters also allow to reduce the load on the map by reducing amounts of simultaneously displayed data.

 ```javascript
 ngwMap.addGeoJsonLayer({